lets just lock ISA

 Synchronization:

-In my tests, "full memory read / write" barriers were not any different in performance from precise ones.
-We could go further: "offensive" sync, where barriers are "full read/write" unless specified (again, faster prototyping, later refining, which is what you usually do in Vulkan anyways)
+In my experience, “full memory read / write” barriers were not any significantly different in performance from precise ones.
+We could go further: “offensive” sync, where barriers are “full read/write” unless specified (again, faster prototyping, later refining, which is what you usually do in Vulkan anyways)

 Similarly, image layouts are somewhat outdated for desktop GPUs.
 Using VK_IMAGE_LAYOUT_GENERAL for everything works.
 You **will** use it for complicated workloads anyways (since other layouts are not compatible with wide range of operations a lot of optimized rendering requires).